rcshubhadeep/digital-diary/chapter_04_database_3/docs/README.md

 Chapter 03
 ==========

-Extending from Chapter 04, we intorduce some more advanced DB related operations and dynami HTML generation here.
+Extending from Chapter 04, we carry on where we left at chapter 03.
+We are going to add a privacy settings to our entries as the are diary entries.
+And we will apply a kind of Access Control (Who can see which entry?) based on the privacy field and presently session registered.

 The pre-requisites:
 ------------------